3 Rules I Follow To Avoid Having A Boring Run & Boredom Spoiling My Running

 Is there anything else that could boost up my brain and make my running more interesting?

 Yeah, the most powerful tools of all.
 Better than any shirt change or route alteration.
 Motivation and Sense of Achievement.
 Some start running to get fit, some to drop some weight, some have other reasons.
 In order to get to where we are going we need to set a target.
 In order to get to your target you need motivation.

 Once you have reached your target driven by motivation, you get your own unique sense of achievement.

 I never run indoors, I’ve never run on a treadmill, I only run outside and I’ve run in every weather there was, except dangerous gale storms in the winter.
 As a result some runs were hard but I’ve never seen a bad run, or a few bad runs, as deterrents.
 I see them as part of my overall running journey on the road to my target.

 Use your imagination in order to reach your target through motivation and make this an enjoyable game.
+No run will turn into a boring run.
 There is no room for boredom in enjoyment.
 You can do it!

 Bad news first, sorry.
 Age-related muscle loss IS real.
 It affects every person lucky enough to live to old age.
 Now the good news.
 There are MANY things that you can do to slow down or in some cases even reverse this process and keep muscle as you age.
 Muscle loss...

 If you’ve heard of creatine, the first thing that pops into mind when you hear that word is a big muscle guy pumping iron in the gym.
 And if you haven’t yet heard of creatine and ask around, the first thing you’ll be told is that it is something people take to grow...

 (aka ‘new secret weapon’ for a better sports performance)During my running journey I have learned lots about running technique and gear.
 I know why some shoes are good for my feet but some aren’t and I wear customised insoles because I learned the importance of...